Skip to content

 • Expose well-scoped physics modules with diagnostics and regression tests

-• Build confidence on single-phase transport first, then expand toward richer models
+• Build confidence from validated single-phase transport before adding richer models

 What voids Is And Is Not